 07 of 09

-To feast on authentic Oriya cuisine, head to Dalma.
-The restaurant gets its name from the traditional Oriya dish of daal and vegetables.
-Oriya food is typically less oily and less spicy than usual in India.
+To feast on authentic Odia cuisine, head to Dalma.
+The restaurant gets its name from the traditional Odia dish of daal and vegetables.
+Delicious Odia food is typically less oily and less spicy than usual in India.
 Seafood is a specialty and thalis are priced from 120 (for fish) to 250 rupees (for crab).
 Yum!

 08 of 09